appsemble/appsemble/CONTRIBUTING.md

 ### Body

-A detailed describtion of the change.
+A detailed description of the change.
 It is recommended to use markdown syntax.

 ## Changelog